 Bryan/College Station Sex Crimes Lawyer

-A sex crime conviction could result in years in prison and consequences that will follow you years after your sentence.
+A sex crime conviction could result in years in prison and consequences that will follow you for years after your sentence.
 A conviction could even bar you from certain opportunities in the future, such as moving residences, obtaining employment, or getting into college.
 If you have been accused of a sex crime in Bryan, Texas, contact The Law Office of Donnie Andreski, P.C. for legal assistance.
-Attorney Andreski served as a police officer for 20 years before becoming a lawyer, and he also has significant experience as a detective.
+Attorney Andreski served as a police officer for 20 years before becoming a lawyer and has significant experience as a detective.
 This can prove essential to locating the most important details in your case for a strong defense.

 Texas law addresses a range of sex offenses, including the following:

 - Indecent exposure – exposing yourself with an intent to arouse or gratify sexual desires in a way that is reckless about whether another person might be offended

 - Public lewdness – knowingly engaging in sexual conduct or intercourse in a public place

 - Child pornography – knowingly or intentionally possessing visual material of a minor engaged in sexual conduct

 - Sexual assault (rape) – knowingly or intentionally engaging in sexual conduct without the other person’s consent

 - Distributing harmful material to a minor – selling, distributing, or displaying sexually explicit material to a minor

 - Prostitution – engaging in sexual conduct for a fee or publicly soliciting sexual conduct for a fee